Floyd J. McCree Legacy Fund

-The McCree family wishes to honor Floyd J. McCree’s legacy through the creation of the Floyd J. McCree Legacy Fund.
-Founded by grandson Kyle McCree of Flint, the fund supports the creation and placement of a statue, along with future maintenance, educational, and programmatic support.
+The McCree family honored Floyd J. McCree’s legacy through the creation of the Floyd J. McCree Legacy Fund.
+Founded by grandson Kyle McCree of Flint, the fund supports the creation and placement of the statue, along with future maintenance, educational, and programmatic support.
 The project strengthens the commitment and partnership of the Community Foundation and the City of Flint to Truth, Racial Healing and Transformation.
-Sharing histories of the city’s prominent black leaders promotes ongoing dialogue of our community’s past milestones.
+Sharing histories of the city’s prominent Black leaders promotes ongoing dialogue of our community’s past milestones.